Returns the elements of the vector in an array.

 m = /(.)(.)(\d+)(\d)/.match("THX1138.") m.to_a #=> ["HX1138", "H", "X", "113", "8"]

-variable, there’s a useful assignment shortcut for extracting matched fields.
+Because to_a is called when expanding *variable, there’s a useful assignment shortcut for extracting matched fields.
 This is slightly slower than accessing the fields directly (as an intermediate array is generated).

 all,f1,f2,f3 = * /(.)(.)(\d+)(\d)/.match("THX1138.") all #=> "HX1138" f1 #=> "H" f2 #=> "X" f3 #=> "113"

-Returns the array of captures; equivalent to mtch.to_a[1..-1]
+Returns the array of captures; equivalent to mtch.to_a[1..-1].

 f1,f2,f3,f4 = /(.)(.)(\d+)(\d)/.match("THX1138.").captures f1 #=> "H" f2 #=> "X" f3 #=> "113" f4 #=> "8"